Hi I’m Kiara!

 Equally at home in big cities as I am in remote mountain villages, I always makes it my mission to learn as much as I can about local food, culture and customs, and am passionate about seeking out authentic and unique experiences wherever I go.

-Aside from two stints of long-term travels to Southeast Asia and South America, using redundancy money from two separate jobs, I fit all of my travels around my full-day day job in local government administration.
+Aside from two stints of long-term travels to Southeast Asia and South America, using redundancy money from two separate jobs, I fit all of my travels around my full-time day job in local government administration.
 When I’m not busy working on new material for Gallop Around The Globe (which I’ve been running since October 2013), I can usually be found hiking up mountains, getting lost in the cobblestone streets of my favourite cities, making friends with a furry feline or two, photographing cacti, or grazing on olives and cheese.

 And if you’re wondering where the blog name came from, my surname is “Gallop.”
 Simple as that 🙂